Multiple ways to implement "Scroll to top"

 <a href="#">Back to top</a>

 This JavaScript method has more flexibility.
-You can add a click event listener on a button and call window.scrollTo() to navigate to the top.
-There are many options, including one for enabling smooth scrolling:
+You can add a click event listener on a button and call window.scrollTo.
+Set the behaviour option to smooth to enable smooth scrolling or auto for instant navigation:

 const scrollTopBtn = document.querySelector('#scroll-to-top')